 As of 2016 we support 30 programs across nine communities including Newtown, Stratford, Milford, Southbury, Woodbridge, Trumbull, Bridgeport, Fairfield and Monroe.
-Our settings include five school transition programs, four autism-specific sites, one program designed to support people in supported employment and a cadre of programs serving specific needs from senior services, to PICA free environments, to sites supporting adaptive equipment and on-site physical therapy and/or nursing, to high energy, age-specific programming.
+Our settings include five school transition programs, six autism-specific sites, one program designed to support people in supported employment and a cadre of programs serving specific needs from senior services, to PICA free environments, to sites supporting adaptive equipment and on-site physical therapy and/or nursing, to high energy, age-specific programming.

 Employment opportunities are evident in a number of our programs, in addition to our employment-specific site.
 For some of our recent high school grads, a period of time in a DSO program may serve as a “transition period” towards working full/part time in the community.
 For other individuals, their careers have moved towards a semi-retirement status and greatly enjoy the slower pace of volunteering.

 Central to all of our programs is an emphasis on respect, dignity and choice.
 The Expressive Arts including music, visual arts, dance, yoga, film and creative writing are unique components of each setting that enhances the underlying theme of self-direction and creativity.

 For more information, please contact The Kennedy Center Intake and Transition Manager at 203.365.8522, ext.
 248 or email.